rayct/zet/docs/1044/README.md

-# Command Line Random Number Generator
+# Random Number Generator - Command Line Version

 This Python program generates random numbers based on user inputs from the command line.
 It utilizes the `argparse` library to parse command line arguments.